-The National Science Foundation (NSF), an independent agency of the Federal Government, invites eligible small business concerns to submit Phase I proposals for its Small Business Innovation Research (SBIR) program.
-The SBIR program provides startups and small businesses with equity-free funding to conduct research and development (R&D) work.
+The NSF SBIR/STTR programs provide startups and small businesses with non-dilutive funding to conduct research and development (R&D) work.
 The funding is intended to spur the creation of innovative new products and services, and to drive the commercial success of the small business.